fujitake/vantiq-related/vantiq-apps-development/vantiq-resources-introduction/docs/eng/hands-on-lab.md

 1. Although the data flowed, the `SendEmail` is red.
 This indicates that an error occurred at that step.
 The cause is that the `email` appended by `FindNearestGuard` is not valid, so sending the email failed.
    <img src="../../imgs/hands-on-lab/04_email_error.png" width=70%>

 1. Modify the Type of the security guard master that is the origin of the `email` data.
-It is possible to edit the Type directly, but for this exercise, modify it from the dedicated Client.
+It is possible to edit the Type directly, but for this assignment, modify it from the dedicated Client.
 Select `MonitorClient` from the Client in [Project Contents].
    <img src="../../imgs/hands-on-lab/04_monitor_client_select.png" width=40%>

 1. Go to [Launch] >> [Run currently saved Client in Client Launcher(RTC)].